mcmonkeyman/color-picker/README.markdown

 # Color Picker Sample

-## About

-This project was based on a spray template at https://github.com/spray/spray-template.
-It allows a user to check out a random color and then save that color within the timeout period, 15 seconds.
+This project provides a REST api that  allows a user to check out and save random colors.

-## How to run
+# Run

 sbt run

-## Using the service
+# Use

 * Get a client id: